Russia's ruble has tumbled. What does it mean for the wartime economy?

 Meanwhile, imports have started to recover after nearly a year and a half of war as Russians find ways around sanctions.
 Some trade has been rerouted to Asian countries that are not participating in sanctions.
 And importers have found ways to ship goods through nearby countries such as Armenia, Georgia and Kazakhstan.

 At the same time, Russia has ramped up defense spending, pumping money into companies that make weapons, for instance.
-Companies must import parts and raw materials, while some government money winds up in the pockets of workers who buy imported goods.
+Companies must import parts and raw materials, while some of the government spending finds its way into the pockets of workers, especially because Russia is facing labor shortages.

 That government spending, along with the willingness of India and China to buy Russia oil, is helping the economy perform better than many had expected.
 The International Monetary Fund said last month that it expects Russia's economy to grow 1.5% this year.